cceh/c-salt_sanskrit_data/README.md

 ## C-SALT APIs for Sanskrit Dictionaries

 The C-SALT APIs for Sanskrit Dictionaries provide access to the most important Sanskrit dictionaries hosted by the University of Cologne.
-These APIs are supported by Kosh, a framework for creating and maintaining APIs for Dictionaries.
+The dictionaries have been encoded in TEI-P5 and you can download them from this repository.
+The APIs have been created and are maintained with <a href="https://kosh.uni-koeln.de">Kosh</a>.

 You can access each dictionary via a REST and a GraphQL API.